Menu

 » Fertilizer

-Fertilizing your dragon tree is not mandatory, but it can boost its growth rate.
-Using a liquid 3-1-2 ratio fertilizer designed specifically for Dracaena species would be ideal.
+Using a liquid 3-1-2 ratio fertilizer designed specifically for Dracaena species is ideal.
 You can apply the fertilizer according to the package instructions during spring and summer.
 Since fall and winter mark the dormancy phase, there won’t be any need for fertilizer.

 » Repotting